Decryptor-x/Stake-Crash-Predictor/README.md

 ## Contributing

 We welcome contributions!
 If you're interested in improving the **Aviator Predictor**, please fork the repository and submit a pull request.
-For more details, check out our [contributing guidelines](https://github.com/decryptor-x/Stake-Crash-Predictor/blob/main/CONTRIBUTING.md).
+For more details, check out our [contributing guidelines](https://github.com/Decryptor-x/Stake-Crash-Predictor/blob/main/CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
-For more details, see the [LICENSE](https://github.com/decryptor-x/Stake-Crash-Predictor/blob/main/LICENSE) file.
+For more details, see the [LICENSE](https://github.com/Decryptor-x/Stake-Crash-Predictor/blob/main/LICENSE) file.

 ---

 For further information and updates, visit our official website or engage with us through GitHub Discussions.
-Thank you for your interest in the **Aviator Predictor**!
-Happy betting!
+Thank you for your interest in the **Stake Predictorr**!